Instead of using text and photos of the spaghetti jungle under the layout, I made a schematic of the "electrics".

 Operating the Control Panel Toggle Switches if appropriate, provides a "ground" for a Red and an "open circuit" for a Green, "input" to the Octopus III to operate the Semaphore's Servo.
 With occupancy of the Block "ahead", the appropriate two GREEN Signals are positioned to RED, shown below.

 BOTH Operators have a Green.
 Who goes FIRST?

 Make sure "your" Signal is green before passing it.

 I could add some sort of time delayed removal of track power, in this above scenario, to Blocks 1 and 3, to correct a slack Operator not paying attention to his Signals - lots of time and effort.
 It is much easier to banish a serial offender to make the Coffee.

 The above circuitry is repeated 4 times for Blocks 1, 3, 5 and 7, see below, to only provide one train in the Block.
 Trains are allowed to pass in Blocks Broadmeadow, Blocks 1, 3, 5 and Werris Creek.
 Home and some more Distant Signals will be added later.

-While this above basic signalling method is not prototypical, it provided me what I wanted, bi-directional running, keeping Operators apart on 40 meters of single line and it's automatic.
+While this above basic signalling method is not "exactly" prototypical of what happened on this section of the Main North in 1965 where hundreds of staff controlled the trains, it provided me what I wanted, bi-directional running, keeping Operators apart on 40 meters of single line and it's automatic.
 See the below layout video:

 If you want to make it more difficult to understand, see my original Blog entry at: http://mainnorth.blogspot.com.au/2017/01/